 This isn’t necessarily true for every single unauthentic Michael Kors watch, however it is worth looking out for.

 4. The Crystal Settings…

 If you’ve chosen an embellished watch, make sure all of the crystal settings are perfectly in place.

-They should be symmetric, neatly placed around or on the the face of the watch, and there should be no no glue showing and no crystal out of place.
+They should be symmetric, neatly placed around or on the face of the watch, and there should be no glue showing and no crystal out of place.
 If it looks messy and rushed, chances are it’s not a real Michael Kors watch.